eozhisarcikli/product-recommendation/README.md

 Transpose of customer-item matrix will be used to get the pairwise cosine similarity so called item similarity matrix, which will be used as a basis of the recommendation system.
 So item similarity matrix shows the items that were purchased together.
 For example a customer who buy suit will tend to buy leather shoes or other matching accessories.
 Therefore a black suit is going to score very high with black shoes.
-To define that function below steps should be followed;
+To define the function below steps should be followed;

 1. Choose an item randomly.